Title: dead men and the dawning

 He glances down; sees a shard of glass glinting faintly through the dust.
 In its dirtied reflection, it takes a moment before he recognizes himself.

-There are bones jutting up into the air, bones of blasted steel and jagged glass, now emerging from the darkness as the sky welcomes the inching arrival of the sun, to stand with a terrible majesty in defiance of their destruction.
-The steel shines soft silver, the glass irregular, unrecognizable shapes through which nothing is seen but the hint of brightening light.
+There are bones jutting up into the air, bones of blasted steel and jagged glass that emerge from the night as the sky welcomes the sun, to stand with a terrible majesty in defiance of their destruction.
+The steel shines soft silver upon clouded glass, through which nothing is seen but the hint of brightening light.

 As dawn yawns idly and stretches itself across the sky, it grasps at the points of metal girders and shattered windows, painting the dying heap with fingerprints the color of washed-out blood.